Dennis, Massachusetts: West Dennis

-Aunt Julia Ann Road, and the beach by the same name, is found on the Bass River, across from the Bass River Golf Club.
-It is named for Julia Ann Baker, the third wife and widow of Levi Baker.
-After he died she kept a supply store for fishermen, Levi's Chandlery.
+Aunt Julia Ann Road, and a beach with the same name, are found on the Bass River, across from the Bass River Golf Club.
+They are named after Julia Ann Baker, the third wife and widow of Levi Baker.
+After he died, she kept a supply store for fishermen, Levi's Chandlery.
 Near the beach, on Grand Cove, is Crowell Village.
 It was named for the Crowell or Crowe family.
 Henry David Thoreau passed over a toll bridge here during one of his trips to the Cape.
 The area was once known as Crowe Town and Crowe's Neck.
-Also on the neck is Horsefoot Road, and next to that is Horsefoot Cove.
-Horsefoot refers to a horseshoe crab.
+Also on the neck is Horsefoot Road, and next to that is Horse foot Cove.
+Horse foot refers to a horseshoe crab.

-West Dennis Beach was once known as Davis Beach, and the road that runs along the length of the beach is Davis Beach Road.
+West Dennis Beach was once known as Davis Beach, and the road that runs along the length of the beach is called Davis Beach Road.
 Charles Henry Davis sold the beach to the Town in the early 1900s.
-Davis once transported and combined seven houses into a single mansion on the other side of the Bass River in South Yarmouth, giving it the name The House of Seven Chimneys.
-At the east end of the beach is the Lighthouse Inn on Lighthouse Road, where a lighthouse was built in 1855 and was in service until 1914.
-Recently, the West Dennis Light has been restored as a private aid to navigation, and operates during the summer months.
+At the east end of the beach, on Lighthouse Road, is the Lighthouse Inn where a lighthouse was built in 1855 and was in service until 1914.
+Recently, the West Dennis Light has been restored as an aid to navigation and operates during the summer months.

-Kelly's Pond was probably named for David and Elihu Kelly, who lived nearby in the early 1800s.
+Kelly's Pond was probably named after David and Elihu Kelly, who lived nearby in the early 1800s.
 The area between Kelly's Pond and the Bass River is known as Wrinkle Point.
-Wrinkle is another word, commonly used by locals in days gone by, for periwinkle.
-Uncle Barney's Road, which runs up Wrinkle Point parallel to the Bass River, was named for Barnabas Baker, who had a saltworks in the area in the 1800s.
+Wrinkle is another word for periwinkle.
+Uncle Barney's Road, which runs up Wrinkle Point parallel to the Bass River, was named after Barnabas Baker, who had a salt works in the area in the 1800s.

-The area between Weir Creek and Swan River was once known as Battletown, with Lower County Road being called Battletown Road.
-It was said by a late 1800s resident of the road, Anthony Gage, that "Men used to raise sons to send'em down her to fight."
+The area between Weir Creek and Swan River was once known as Battletown and Lower County Road was called Battle town Road.
+It was said by a late 1800s resident of the road, Anthony Gage, that "Men used to raise sons to sender down her to fight."

-South Village was a fishing hamlet in West Dennis during its early days that is memorialized by South Village Road, Lane, Circle, Drive, and Beach.
+South Village was a fishing hamlet in West Dennis during its early days.
+The name is memorialized by South Village Road, Lane, Circle, Drive, and Beach.
 At one end of South Village Road is Trotting Park Road, which took its name from the popular race track that was off the street in the late 1800s.
 At the northern end of the road is a house named Jericho.
-It was built by Captain Theophilus Baker in 1801, and was purchased in the 20th century by Virginia Gildersleeve and Elizabeth Reynard.
-They gave the house its present name because its walls were about to come "tumbling down," but they made repairs and gave the house to the town in 1962.
+It was built by Captain Theophilus Baker in 1801 and was purchased in the 20th century by Virginia Gildersleeve and Elizabeth Reynard.
+They gave the house its present name because its walls were about to come "tumbling down".
+Repairs were made and the house was given to the town in 1962.